 It was briefly mentioned to me the day before that there was going to be some representation from the Royal Canadian Air Force Association for the funeral I was about to conduct.
 I made a mental note of this as I made my way up to the podium to speak.
 As I stood at the podium before a packed chapel audience, I could not miss the huge number of Air Force Veterans present in their distinguished ceremonial dress uniforms.
 Some appeared to be in their nineties and would have been some of the last remaining World War 2 veterans.
 They were present to say a final goodbye to one of their own.
 A lump got stuck in my throat, as I struggled to get those first few words out.

 The funeral was for a lady named Isabel Kelly.
 She was 93 years, but the way she lived her life was indicative of someone much younger.
 Her life impacted so many, including myself.
 This packed chapel showed how much she really was loved.
 I was asked by Isabel (when she was in robust health) about 4 years ago if I could conduct her funeral.
 I said I’d be honoured to, but added that won’t happen for a long, long time the way she was going.
 Every year, I was given a gentle reminder just to jog my memory.
 This usually happened during or after a bit of a health scare.
 But each time Isabel would bounce back.
 The last time Isabel did not bounce back, and she breathed her final breaths on earth on February 14th, 2018.
-I used the acronym of Isabel’s name I-S-A-B-E-L in the funeral message as a way to show how incredible of a human being she really was, and is an honour to share this outline in this post.
+I used the acronym of Isabel’s name I-S-A-B-E-L in the funeral message as a way to show how incredible of a human being she really was.
+It is an honour to share the outline in this post.

 “I” Is For Integrity

 Using the acronym for Isabel the first letter is “I” which stands for integrity.
 The word integrity means “honesty, sincerely, completeness, wholeness”.
 And Isabel had so much integrity.
 Proverbs 22:1 says “If you have to choose between a good reputation and great wealth, choose a good reputation”.
 Isabel had a good reputation.
 That is why she was so respected and loved by so many others.
 When she went out to a function, she always made it a point to dress stylishly.
 She gave herself to helping, working and volunteering for others.
 She volunteered her heart and soul into the Royal Canadian Air Force Club.
-Cooking for functions, baking for bake sale to raise funds that would channel right back to the needs of the community.
+Cooking for functions, baking for bake sales to raise funds that would channel right back to the needs of the community.
 Her commitment to her family and friends were unparalleled.
 She had friendships such as one friend named Terri Hamilton that went back generations to when she was very young.
 Isabel had so much integrity.

 “S” is for Strength

 There is a quote that goes “The pain you feel today is the strength you feel tomorrow”.
 Isabel faced some extremely tough times during her lifetime.
 She lost one son when he was 25.
 She lost another son when he was 42.
 Shortly after that, she lost her husband Delmar.
 Events such as these can often crush a person, or make them very bitter.
 For Isabel, these events made her stronger.
 With the loss of her one son, there was 5 grandchildren without a father.
 She did everything she could for these grandchildren.
-And she became involved with the Grieving Children Association, to help other children who were grieving over the loss of a parent.
+And she became deeply involved with the Grieving Children Association, to help other children who were grieving over the loss of a parent.
 Isabel was a woman of strength.

 “A” is for Air Force Wife